AlphaSierraGaming

 TOP BAR Status Bar

-The status bar at the top of the map gives you a real-time read on the feed.
-Left to right: FEED shows whether the live AIS stream is connected; VESSELS is the total number of ships currently plotted; UPDATES counts position reports received since page load; SOURCE confirms the data provider (AISStream); ZOOM shows your current map zoom level; and the LIVE / DARK counter shows how many vessels are broadcasting versus how many have gone silent in the last 24 hours.
-The coordinates in the center track your cursor position on the map.
+The status bar at the top gives a real-time feed read.
+Left to right: FEED shows whether the live AIS stream is connected; VESSELS is the total ships plotted; UPDATES counts position reports since page load; SOURCE confirms the data provider (AISStream); ZOOM shows current map zoom; and the LIVE / DARK counter shows broadcasting vessels versus vessels that went silent in the last 24 hours.
+Cursor coordinates display in the center.
 UTC clock is top right.

 SEARCH Vessel / Base / Port Search

-The search box at the top center of the map is your primary navigation tool.
-Type a vessel name, MMSI number, IMO number, port name, or base name and the map will fly to that location and highlight the result.
-This is the fastest way to act on a news tip — copy the vessel name or identifier directly from the article and paste it here.
+The search box at the top center is the primary navigation tool.
+Type a vessel name, MMSI, IMO, port name, or base name and the map flies to that location and highlights the result.
+Fastest way to act on a news tip — paste the identifier directly from the article.

 Port search covers the global ports dataset.
 Military base search is available after selecting an AOR and enabling the Basing layer.